What it is:

 Use a flat-hand stroke on the arms, legs and broad flat surface of the back.

 Effleurage with only the fingertips gliding (rather than the whole hand) is called feathering.
+Some women enjoy using feathering over their abdomen during contractions.

 Effleurage can also be done with a cupped-hand on areas that are sensitive, such as the calf muscles.